Voxbone? Who are they?

 1000 Brussels

-So for me, it has stopped, but I stay alert.
-I have unlimited calling, and in June, I had a recorded phone call from North America even though I never call outside of France.
+Well, it stopped for me, but I'm on guard; I have unlimited phone service and in June I had a recorded call from North America even though I never call outside France.

 For two consecutive days last week, I received a call from 0184883238.

-A woman with an Asian or Maghreb accent asked me questions about my business, opening hours, remote payment for delivering flowers for a wedding?
+A woman with an Asian or Maghrebian accent asked me questions about my business, opening hours, delivery, and remote payment for delivering flowers for a wedding?

-On the second day, I recognized her and pointed out that she had asked me the exact same questions the day before????
+On the second day, I recognized her and pointed out that the day before, she had asked me the exact same questions????

-I’m not too reassured about these calls and the fact that I gave her my way of operating!!!
+I am not very reassured about these calls and the fact that I shared my way of operating with her!!!

-Voxbone's mission is to simplify telecommunications by offering local phone services in the cloud.
+Voxbone's mission is to simplify telecommunications by offering local telephony services in the cloud.

-As a market leader in providing geographic, toll-free, and iNum® phone numbers worldwide, Voxbone offers high-quality inbound communications (often referred to as Direct Inward Dialing, or DID) from over 50 countries and more than 4000 cities.
+As a market leader in providing geographic, toll-free, and iNum ® phone numbers worldwide, Voxbone offers high-quality incoming communications (often referred to as Direct Inward Dialing, or DID) from over 50 countries and more than 4000 cities.
 Voxbone enables Internet communication service providers, global operators, and national carriers to extend the reach of their voice services internationally, quickly and at limited costs.

-Voxbone is the only operator of its kind with self-held licenses, number ranges, and network infrastructure within its footprint.
-In 2012, Voxbone's global private VoIP network recorded 2,800,000,000 minutes of voice traffic.
-The company is distinguished by its service quality, best-in-class management tools, and regulatory compliance.
-Voxbone has over 700 wholesale clients worldwide, including Skype, IDT, Level 3, inContact, 8x8, and Voxeo.
+Voxbone is the only operator of its kind with self-held licenses, ranges of phone numbers, and network infrastructure within its footprint.
+In 2012, Voxbone's global private VoIP network achieved 2,800,000,000 minutes of voice traffic.
+The company stands out for its quality of service, the best management tools in the industry, and regulatory compliance.
+Voxbone has more than 700 wholesale customers worldwide, including Skype, IDT, Level (3), inContact, 8x8, and Voxeo.

-Founded in 2005, Voxbone is a privately held company headquartered in Brussels with offices in the United States.
+Founded in 2005, Voxbone is a private company headquartered in Brussels with offices in the United States.

 http://www.voxbone.com/aboutus.jsf

-I am also in the same situation with repeated calls from scam companies regarding trading.
-I add them to my blocked list on my phone, but the problem is that they change numbers regularly.
-It's exhausting; it's harassment.
-Indeed, we should file complaints en masse to put an end to this kind of practice.
-It's gone too far; naïve people are being taken in to the point of suicide.
+I'm also in the same situation with repeated calls from scam companies about trading.
+I block them on my phone, but the problem is they change numbers regularly.
+It's exhausting; it's definitely harassment.
+We should file a mass complaint to put an end to this kind of practice.
+It’s gone too far; naïve people are getting caught up and even resorting to suicide.
 Enough is enough.
-Let's all file complaints so that we can be heard and take action against these unscrupulous people.
+Everyone, please file a complaint so that we can be heard and take action against these unscrupulous people.

 "the company hopes to achieve 6 million euros in revenue in 2008"

-This post (very interesting) is therefore a copy-paste from an article from 2008: could sopht33 cite their source?
+This post (very interesting) is therefore a copy-paste of an article from 2008: could sopht33 cite their source?

-If this trick allows to bypass the fragile barriers of caller ID presentation and lists like Pacitel, questions come to mind:
+If this trick allows to bypass the fragile barriers of caller ID presentation and lists like Pacitel, several questions come to my mind:

-- How can we compel Voxbone to respect these lists?
+- How can we force Voxbone to comply with these lists?

 - What is the current status of the routing tables in question?

-- The "caller ID presentation" from my ISP (Numéricâble) only shows the 0184880659 number from Voxbone: By blacklisting this or these numbers, what is the statistical risk of rejecting calls that are not necessarily commercial?
+- The "caller ID" from my ISP (Numéricâble) only shows the Voxbone number 0184880659: By blacklisting this number or any originating from it, what is the statistical risk of rejecting calls that are not necessarily commercial?

 (to be continued)